zeebear/100DaysOfCodeAndMore/_posts/2019-04-16-filecabinetv1.md

 It's supposed to be an "Evernote Lookalike" -- you can log in and see notes (plain text only) that you've stored.
 There are so many ways I could spice this up, but that's for later…

 ### What I learned from this:
-A good, if somewhat slow, revision of how to make a Ruby app.
+A good (if somewhat slow for me) revision of how to make a Ruby app.
 And Haml!
 That was totally new to me, and seems fast enough to pick up (we'll see how I feel about that when I have to do it all from scratch!)

 ### [On Heroku](https://heavyoldfilecabinet.herokuapp.com/)